unexperiencedone/mindbloom-ai/README.md

 - **Empathetic AI Chat:** Have natural and supportive conversations with Bloom, an AI fine-tuned for empathy and encouragement.
 - **Persistent Chat History:** Conversations are securely stored in Firestore, so you can pick up right where you left off.
+- **User Authentication:** A simple and secure authentication system allows users to sign up and log in to their personal accounts.
+- **Customizable Themes:** Switch between light, dark, and system themes to personalize your experience.
 - **Refreshing Activities:** Access a suite of tools to help you relax and reflect, including:
     - Guided Breathing Exercises
     - A Mood Journal to record your thoughts
-    - An AI-powered tool to summarize your chat history for reflection.
+    - A history log of your past conversations for reflection.
 - **AI-Powered Crisis Detection:** The chat system intelligently detects keywords related to self-harm and immediately provides resources for help.
 - **Proactive Safety Net:** Optionally configure the app to notify trusted contacts if you've been inactive for a specified period.